ademarcqrtsl/test_blog/README.md

-# High-Tech, High-Touch: Using Predictive AI to Prioritize Patient Care
+# Using Predictive AI to Prioritize Patient Care

 **By the Simple Team** *March 12, 2026*

 In the world of public health, we often talk about "limited resources" in terms of medicine, staff, or funding.
 But there is one resource that is arguably the most constrained: **the time of a healthcare worker.**

 In clinics across the regions Simple serves, a nurse or community health worker may have a list of 500 patients who are overdue for their hypertension or diabetes follow-up.
-Between managing active consultations and clinical duties, that worker might only have 30 minutes a day to make phone calls.
-If they call patients alphabetically, they might spend those 30 minutes reaching people who were already planning to come in, or numbers that are no longer active.
+Between managing active consultations and clinical duties, that worker might only have a limited amount of time to make phone calls.
+When using a natural patient call order, they might spend this time reaching people who were already planning to come in, or which will not come back anyway.

 We are changing that.
-By using **Predictive AI**, we are moving toward a model where those 30 minutes are spent calling the patients where the intervention will have the highest life-saving impact.
+By using **Predictive AI**, we are moving toward a model that limited time is spent calling the patients where the intervention will have the highest life-saving impact.

 ---